-When worn for vision correction, do not use ACUVUE or SUREVUE Brand Contact Lenses when you have any of the following conditions:
+Do not use ACUVUE® Brand Daily Disposable Contact Lenses when you have any of the following conditions:

-- · Inflammation or infection in or around the eye or eyelids. - Any eye disease, injury or abnormality that affects the corneas, conjunctiva or eyelids. - Any previously diagnosed condition that makes contact lens wear uncomfortable. - · Severe dry eye. - Reduced corneal sensitivity (corneal hypoesthesia). - Any systemic disease that may affect the eye or be exaggerated by wearing contact lenses. - Allergic reactions of ocular surfaces or surrounding tissues that may be induced or exaggerated by wearing or use of contact lens solutions.
+- · Inflammation or infection in or around the eye or eyelids. - Any eye disease, injury or abnormality that affects the corneas, conjunctiva or eyelids. - Any previously diagnosed condition that makes contact lens wear uncomfortable. - · Severe dry eye. - · Reduced corneal sensitivity (corneal hypoesthesia). - Any systemic disease that may affect the eye or be exaggerated by wearing contact lenses. - Allergic reactions of ocular surfaces or surrounding tissues that may be induced or exaggerated by wearing or use of contact lens solutions.

-- Allergy to any ingredient, such as mercury or Thimerosal, in a solution which is to be used to care for your contact lenses. - Any active corneal infection (bacterial, fungal, protozoal or viral). - If eyes become red or irritated.
+- Allergy to any ingredient, such as mercury or Thimerosal, in a solution which is to be used to care for your contact lenses. - Any active corneal infection (bacterial, fungal, protozoal or viral). - · If eyes become red or irritated.